tmetalli/python-drawing-app/README.md

 # Python Drawing App
-A simple drawing app using Python Turtle module
+A simple drawing app using the Python Turtle module